Divan009/divan009.github.io/index.md

 <br>

-I can usually be found either programming or learning new stuff like Poker 🤑 or Golang.
+I can usually be found either programming or learning new stuff like German, Poker 🤑 or Golang.
 I sometimes write in [@Medium](https://medium.com/@divadugar)

 <br>